 Highlights: Wooden windmills, fertile farmland, quiet roads

 On our bicycle ride to today we'll pass several distinct towns in the central agricultural area of Chile.
-We'll see windmills once used to irrigate the fertile farmlands of Chile's most famous wine region that are protected by UNESCO.
-The 2010 earthquake severely damaged the UNESCO World Heritage Museum of the Hacienda El Huique, a once - perfectly preserved example of a 19th century rural Chilean estate.
-If it is open we will have a guided tour of this unique Hacienda before continuing on to our vineyard and wine hotel in the Colchagua Valley.
+We'll see watermills once used to irrigate the fertile farmlands of Chile's most famous wine region that are protected by UNESCO.
+Tonight we'll stay at a vineyard and wine hotel in the Colchagua Valley.

 Day 4: Bicycle the Apalta Valley and Santa Cruz